VilsHub/zionlight-api-server/readme.md

 # Zion Light
-A PHP framework, based on MRD (Model Route Display), an extension of the MVC Model
+A PHP framework, based on MRD (Model Route Display), an extension of the MVC Model, for only API server

 ## Installation
 It supports composer installation, with link:
 ```
-composer create-project --prefer-dist vilshub/zionlight yourProjectName dev-master
+composer create-project --prefer-dist vilshub/zionlight-api-server yourProjectName dev-master
 ```

 ### Quick guide